 Provides additional teaching experience in the day school under guidance of the University supervisor with cooperation of a credentialed master teacher in a regular school classroom.
-(May be public school, private or charter school setting.)
-The course is open to multiple subject credential candidates who have been accepted by the Teacher Education Committee and who have been cleared for student teaching.
-An application for student teaching must be received by February 15 for the summer semester; March 15 for the fall semester; and by October 15 for the spring semester.
+(May be public, private or charter school setting.)
+The course is open to multiple subject credential candidates who have received full admission from the Teacher Education Committee and have been cleared for student teaching.
+An application for student teaching must be received by March 15 for the fall semester and by October 15 for the spring semester.
 A weekly seminar accompanies student teaching.
-This involves fifteen weeks of full time classroom instruction under supervision.
-The student will prepare and pass Teaching Performance Assessment Task 4: Academic Lesson Design, Implementation, and Reflection After Instruction.
-This assessment measures Teaching Performance Expectation; #1 Making Subject Matter Comprehensible to Students, #2 and 3 Assessing Student Learning, #4, 5, 6, and 7 Engaging and Supporting Students in Learning, #8 and Maintaining Effective 9 Environments for Student Learning, and #13 Developing as a Professional Educator.
-(Prerequisites: TEDU475, with qualifying scores on TPA's)
+The candidate will teach for five weeks for a full day of class instruction.
+This experience may not be with the same teacher, the same grade level, or the same subject used in Student Teaching I. Teaching Performance Assessment Task 4 (Lesson Design, Implementation and Reflection after Instruction) will be prepared and submitted (passing score of 3 or 4 is required).
+The field experience meets University Christian Service requirements for the semester.
+(Prerequisites: TEDU475, Minimum GPA of 3.0, TPA Task 3 score of 3 or 4)

-TEDU480 N S 3 units APPLIED TECHNOLOGY FOR TEACHERS Capstone Course
+TEDU480 N = 3 units APPLIED TECHNOLOGY FOR TEACHERS

 Overviews the use of computer-based technology in the educational environment and integration of computer based applications into instruction in the classroom.
 Emphasis is on making significant changes in teaching and learning through technology by connecting instructional strategies with relevant technologies.
 Topics for study include interactive technologies, computer applications, educational utilities, computer ethics, computer access and equity, critical thinking and problem solving, computer-assisted instruction, and the impact of these technologies on our schools and nation.
 The focus of the class hour will be on curriculum theory and design, classroom management and discipline, professional development, and the completion of the Teaching Performance Assessment #4, Academic Lesson Design, Implementation, and Reflection after Instruction.
 This assessment evaluates TPE 1 through TPE 11, and TPE 13.
-(Prerequisites: TEDU101, TEDU311, TEDU413, TEDU423)
+(Prerequisites: Passing score on computer placement examination, Upper division course-eligible)

-TEDU501 1 unit Teaching and Learning in the Classroom
+TEDU501 1 unit